-- 1. is used principally as a convalescent facility, rest facility, nursing facility, or facility for the aged; or - 2. furnishes primarily domiciliary or custodial care, including training in the routines of daily living; or - 3. is operated as a school; or - 4. is operated as a residential treatment facility regardless of its State licensure or accreditation status, unless preauthorized and approved under mental health and substance abuse benefits.
+- a) is used principally as a convalescent facility, rest facility, nursing facility, or facility for the aged; or - b) furnishes primarily domiciliary or custodial care, including training in the routines of daily living; or - c) is operated as a school; or - d) is operated as a residential treatment facility regardless of its state licensure or accreditation status, unless prior approved and approved under mental health and substance misuse benefits. - Network providers.
+The Plan may approve coverage of providers who are not currently shown as Covered providers to provide mental health/substance misuse treatment under the Network benefit.
+Coverage of these providers is limited to circumstances where the Plan has approved the treatment plan.